fintechtoronto/fintechtoronto.com/README.md

 5. Set up Supabase:
 - Create a new project in Supabase
 - Run the SQL from `supabase/setup.sql` in the SQL editor
+- Run the events migration from `supabase/migrations/20240707_create_events_tables.sql`
 - Enable Row Level Security (RLS)

 6. Set up Novu:
 - Create a new account at novu.co
-- Create a new notification template for newsletters
+- Create notification templates for newsletters and events
 - Add the API key to your environment variables

+7. Set up Cal.com (optional):
+- Create an account at Cal.com
+- Set up event types for your organization
+- Generate an API key and add it to your environment variables

-7. Run the development server:
+8. Run the development server:
 ```bash
 npm run dev
 ```